I-Code777/CSCI3916_A4/README.md

             **Result**: Failed
         4. Scrapped entire MongoDB project and recreated it **Result**: Failed
+        5. Refered back to the recording for assignment 3 for MongoDB set up, everything was accounted for, no issues on the MongoDB side.

 -Due to errors with the mongoDB connection, Postman has been effected in some parts for me.
 Oddly enough, the POST and GET requests work for me, but any other throws a 502 error.